 Purpose.
-Schedule P serves two purposes: to compute the alternative minimum tax (Parts I and II, on page 1) and to consolidate and limit credits (Part III, on page 2).
-Both pages of the schedule are automatically created when needed, based on separate requirements.
-Schedule P, page 1 is automatically created and completed upon the final recalculation of the return when you are liable for the alternative minimum tax (unless you specified the blocking of its auto-creation through the guestion on the Control Form).
+Schedule P serves two purposes: to compute the tentative minimum tax and the alternative minimum tax (Parts I and II, on pages 1 and 2) and to consolidate and limit credits (Part III, lines 1 through 5 on page 2, and lines 6 through 25 on pages 3 and 4).
+All pages of the schedule are automatically created when needed, based on separate requirements.
+Schedule P, pages 1 and 2 are automatically created and completed upon the final recalculation of the return when you are liable for the alternative minimum tax (unless you specified the blocking of its auto-creation through the question on the Control Form).
 (The determination to create the form is made independently of the federal return because it is possible to be liable for the California minimum tax even though a federal Form 6251 was not required.)
-Unless further modified by page 2 of Schedule P, the result on line 26 is automatically posted to line 61 of Form 540.
-Schedule P, page 1 is also automatically created when Schedule P, page 2 exists, and Schedule P, page 2 is created when a credit that is subject to limitation through Schedule P is claimed.
-Schedule P, page 1, is accessible through the Road Map from line 61 of Form 540.
-Schedule P, page 2, is accessible through the Road Map from the "Itemize" line above line 40 of Form 540.
+Unless further modified by page 4 of Schedule P, the result on line 26 is automatically posted to line 61 of Form 540.
+Schedule P, page 1 and 2 are also automatically created when Schedule P, pages 3 and 4 exists, and Schedule P, pages 3 and 4 are created when a credit that is subject to limitation through Schedule P is claimed.
+Schedule P, pages 1 and 2, are accessible through the Road Map from line 61 of Form 540.
+Schedule P, pages 3 and 4, are accessible through the Road Map from the "Itemize" line above line 40 of Form 540.

-Schedule P, Page 1:
+Schedule P, Pages 1 and 2:

 PARTS I and II - ALTERNATIVE MINIMUM TAX.
-Page 1 of Schedule P does not conform well to federal Form 6251 because the IRS redesigned Form 6251 for 2002 and the FTB has not conformed to the new design.
+Pages 1 and 2 of Schedule P do not conform well to federal Form 6251 because the IRS redesigned Form 6251 for 2002 and the FTB has not conformed to the new design.
 In addition, California and the IRS each have tax preferences that are unique to each.
 The most significant differences are:

 - California has not conformed with the Federal changes in threshold for medical and dental expenses on Schedule A over the years.
-As a result, the preference at line 2 of Schedule P remains at 2.5%, even though there is no such preference for 2022 on the federal Form 6251.. - California has no equivalent for the preference at line 13 of federal Form 6251, Qualified small business stock (IRC sec.
+As a result, the preference at line 2 of Schedule P remains at 2.5%, even though there is no such preference for 2024 on the federal Form 6251.. - California has no equivalent for the preference at line 13 of federal Form 6251, Qualified small business stock (IRC sec.
 1202), starting tax year 2012.
 The former California equivalent (R & TC sec.
 18152.5) was dropped because the California Court of Appeals ruled that it was unconstitutional.
-This is a significant change because the tax preference was 50% of the exclusion taken (in contrast with 7% on federal Form 6251). - California has no equivalent for the preference at line 16 of federal Form 6251, Electing large partnerships. - Federal Form 6251 has no equivalent for the AMTI exclusion at line 17 of Schedule P, which is detailed in the shaded box starting on the next page. - The exemption amount at Schedule P, line 22, is different from the federal counterpart (Form 6251, line 29), but the computational methods are identical. - The computation of the alternative minimum tax is more complex for federal Form 6251 than California Schedule P because of the 2-tier percentages used and the special computations required for the reduced capital gains tax on the federal return (page 2 of Form 6251).
+This is a significant change because the tax preference was 50% of the exclusion taken (in contrast with 7% on federal Form 6251). - California has no equivalent for the preference at line 16 of federal Form 6251, Electing large partnerships. - Federal Form 6251 has no equivalent for the AMTI exclusion at line 17 of Schedule P, which is detailed in the shaded box starting on the next page. - The special calculation of the exemption amount for children (at Schedule P, line 22), which results in a much lower exemption amount than those shown on the FTB form, has no equivalent on the current federal Form